DamarisLa/clc3-prometheusgrafana/gcloud.md

 10. Now open the link [localhost:8080](localhost:8080) in your browser.

 11. Continue the ```README.md``` with <B>Setup State Metrics</B> and <B>Setup Alert manager</B>
-Changed in ```kubernetes-alert-manager/Deployment.yaml``` the spec/resources/requests to 100m at cpu and 100M at memory

 12. Open a new PowerShell and forward the port of alertmanager
     ```console